Prepare Your Small Biz for Instagram's Latest Update

 Consider video content in creative ways

 Create content that you want to create

-Know your keywords + phrases: When you align your bio and content creation with the words, phrases and topics that your ideal customer/client is searching for – you have a much higher chance of showing up in their search results.
+Know your keywords + phrases: When you align your bio and content creation with the words, phrases, questions, and topics that your ideal customer or client is searching for – you have a much higher chance of showing up in their search results.

 Optimize your bio + content

 When it comes to your bio on Instagram: the goal is that you want a stranger who has never been to your page before to immediately know who you are, what you do and how you're going to solve their problem or fulfill their need.

 This is so that they immediately hit that follow button, inquire about your services or purchase from you.

 And if you optimize your content and bio using keywords, phrases, questions, and topics that your ideal customer or client is literally typing into that search bar you have a much higher chance of showing up in their search results.
 This means that you will begin to increase the chances of having your ideal customers or clients find you, rather than you having to go out and find them.